emqxarchive/emqx-docs-en/source/install.rst

 MSYS2 install: http://www.msys2.org/

-After the MSYS2 is installed, software of the Git and Make can be installed according to the pacman package management tool in MSYS2.
+After the MSYS2 is installed, the Git and Make tools can be installed using the pacman package management tool in MSYS2.

 .. code-block:: bash

         pacman -S git make

-After the compilation environment is prepared, the clone code starts compiling.
+After the environment is ready, the  code can be compiled.

 .. code-block:: bash